wp-plugins/activitystream-extension/readme.txt

 Tested up to: 3.1
 Stable tag: 0.7

-ActivityStrea.ms syntax for the WordPress (Atom and JSON)
+ActivityStrea.ms syntax for WordPress (Atom and JSON)

 == Description ==